 A review of Papa's on the "Hidden Trenton" web site, it made "Editor's Pick for Best Tomato Pie"!

-Pizza blogger Ed Tseng gives Papa's a 9.5 in this video review and tour of the restaurant:
+Pizza blogger Ed Tseng gave Papa's a 9.5 !

 PART OF A REVIEW ABOUT PIZZA PLACES IN TRENTON by "SLICE AMERICA", May 2007: